Picasa Web Albums: Features

 Picasa Web Albums was first leaked on June 6, 2006.
 When introduced, it came with 250 MB of free space.
 On March 7, 2007, that was upgraded to 1 GB.
-As stated above, storage is now unlimited for small and resized photos.
+As stated above, storage was unlimited for small and resized photos as of May 2012.
 Users can rent additional storage space (shared between Gmail, Google Drive and Picasa Web Albums) through a paid monthly subscription plan.
 Plans are available from 15 GB (free) to 30 TB (US$299.99 per month).

 Although users can create secure web albums, Google refuses to fix an error that started with their 'upgrade' to Google+: an Unlisted Gallery link does not display correctly unless the viewer is logged into a google account.
 Previously, users could share their Unlisted Gallery link with anyone, Google user or not.

 On February 12, 2016, Google announced that the Picasa desktop application would be discontinued on March 15, 2016, followed by the closure of the Picasa Web Albums service on May 1, 2016.
 Google stated that the primary reason for retiring Picasa was that it wanted to focus its efforts "entirely on a single photos service" the cross-platform, web-based Google Photos.
 While support for the desktop version of Picasa is ending, Google has stated that users who have downloaded the software, or who choose to download it prior to the March 15, 2016 deadline will still be able to use its functionality, albeit with no support from Google.